 Test the pairs of frame sections for exact length by laying the frames on their backs and lining up the miters.
 If you detect a discrepancy, sand to correct the miters using a rotary sander.
 See the Logan Elite Precision Sander

 Put a dot of wood glue on the miter face.
+(Do not use Gorilla Glue).
 Then clamp two mitered moulding sections into a corner clamp.
 Tighten the clamp.
 The joiner shown here is the Logan Studio Joiner but there are other joiners.
 To see an article comparing the different joiners, click here.

 A V-Nail is a V-shaped staple with a sharpened edge.
 Place it on the nose of the frame joiner sharpened edge down.